Teenagers Exploring and Explaining Nature and Science (TEENS)

 - Chicago high school student (including graduating seniors)

 - Compliance with the Nature Museum’s COVID-19 vaccination policy

 - Explore nature in the city and participate in real-world scientific investigations

-- Learn about college & career paths in the natural sciences, conservation, and education
+- Learn about college and career paths in environmental science, ecology, and conservation

 - Develop lasting friendships and network with other teenagers from across the city

 Go to afterschoolmatters.org/teens/apply/ for more details on how to apply.